Events Archive

 Nominal mission continuation, we are moving towards a future mission extension (2016-2017) with Calipso still a part of the A-Train.

-This updated version substantially improves both the 532 nm and 1064 nm calibration accuracies.
-Part of the mission data is already available in this version, more information on LARC web site
+This updated version substantially improves both the 532-nm and 1,064-nm calibration accuracies.
+Part of the mission data is already available in this version, more information on the LARC website

-Presentations of work done in the context of the science team Calipso-CloudSat 2014 towards an improved use of observations (precipitations/snow, and clouds/clouds-aerosols).
-The programme is available on the conference web site.
+Presentations of work done by the Calipso-CloudSat 2014 science team towards improved use of observations (precipitations/snow, and clouds/clouds-aerosols).
+The programme is available on the conference website.

-After 8 years of service, the platform and the payload are in excellent shape and all redundancies are available.
-From a scientific point of view, Calipso products are now classified as "Climate data Record".
+After eight years of service, the platform and the payload are in excellent shape and all redundancies are available.
+From a scientific perspective, Calipso products are now classified as "Climate Data Record".

 2013 Events

-11/19/2013: 8th Joint Steering Group meeting / confirmation of a new 2-year extension of the CALIPSO mission
+19 November 2013: 8th Joint Steering Group meeting / confirmation of a new two-year extension of the CALIPSO mission

-After the Senior Review processes for NASA and the REDEM for CNES, the 2 agencies declared that they were again favorable to an additional 2 years extension of the mission (2014-2015), thus CNES and NASA pursue their productive cooperation in the exploitation of CALIPSO mission.
+After the Senior Review processes for NASA and the REDEM for CNES, the two agencies declared that they were again in favour of an additional two-year extension of the mission (2014-2015).
+CNES and NASA will thus pursue their productive partnership on the CALIPSO mission.

 From now on, due to the shutdown in October 2013 in USA, the formal review cycle between CNES and NASA is reversed: JSG (Joint Steering Group) in autumn and REVEX (REVues d'EXploitation) in May/June.

-The REDEM Steering Committee approves a new 2-year extension of the CALIPSO mission (2014-2015) and predicts the possibility of 2 more years.
+The REDEM Steering Committee approves a new two-year extension of the CALIPSO mission (2014-2015) and anticipates two more years after that.

 2012 Events

-After 6 years, platform and payload alike perform at nominal levels.
-On the science side, the number of scientific users as well as publications continue to its progress in a notable way.
+After six years, platform and payload alike are performing nominally.
+On the science side, the number of scientific users as well as publications continues to progress significantly.

-07/03/2012: The active observations from space, a new key to understand the complexe relationships between clouds, aerosols and radiation.
+3 July 012: Active observations from space, a new key to understanding the complex relationships between clouds, aerosols and radiation.

 A joint CALIPSO/CloudSat/EarthCARE satellite missions workshop was held from 18-22 June 2012 at the Institut Océanographique de Paris.
-This workshop brought together over 200 of the world's leading scientists working to improve our understanding of Earth's atmosphere and climate using advanced remote sensing technologies operating from space.
-The workshop showcased many remarkable achievements with the CloudSat and CALIPSO data - data which is revolutionary in its ability to observe the vertical distribution of clouds and aerosols.
+This workshop brought together over 200 of the world's leading scientists working to improve our understanding of Earth's atmosphere and climate using advanced spaceborne remote-sensing technologies.
+The workshop showcased many remarkable achievements with the CloudSat and CALIPSO data, which are revolutionary in their ability to observe the vertical distribution of clouds and aerosols.

-06/18-06/22/2012: A joint workshop, "The Role of Clouds and Aerosols in Weather and Climate", of the NASA/CNES CALIPSO, NASA/CSA CloudSat and the ESA/JAXA EarthCARE satellite missions will be held in Paris, France.
+18-22 June 2012: A joint workshop on "The Role of Clouds and Aerosols in Weather and Climate" of the NASA/CNES CALIPSO, NASA/CSA CloudSat and ESA/JAXA EarthCARE satellite missions will be held in Paris, France.

-04/28/2012: CALIPSO has just celebrated its 6th anniversary in orbit and pursues its nominal mission observing the atmosphere.
+28 April 2012: CALIPSO has just celebrated its 6th anniversary in orbit and is successfully pursuing its atmosphere-observing mission.

 2011 Events

 This year, CNES hosted the A-Train constellation MOWG meeting.
-During this MOWG, the possible return of Cloudsat satellite into the A-Train constellation was largely discussed, notably the eventual impacts on CALIPSO mission exploitation.
-A process describing the main steps to make the analysis of this return have been setup as well as formal decision reviews.
+During this MOWG, the possible return of the CloudSat satellite into the A-Train constellation was discussed at length, notably its possible impacts on CALIPSO mission operations.
+A process was established setting out the main steps required to analyse this return, as well as formal decision reviews.

-This 5th REVEX highlighted the excellent operational results of the satellite and the Ground Segment and confirmed the operations extension until the end of 2013.
+This 5th REVEX highlighted the excellent operational results of the satellite and the ground segment and confirmed the extension of operations through to end 2013.

-CNES and NASA wished to continue their cooperation relative to the CALIPSO mission exploitation and confirmed the mission extension by 2 additional years (2012-2013).
+CNES and NASA decided to continue their cooperation on the CALIPSO mission and confirmed its extension by two more (2012-2013).

-This new IA signed between CNES and NASA allows the continuation of the cooperation between the 2 agencies to continue CALIPSO mission.
-It replaces the MOU signed on June 18, 2003 which was coming to its end.
+This new IA signed between CNES and NASA provides for continued cooperation between the two agencies on the CALIPSO mission.
+It replaces the MoU signed on 18 June 2003, which was about to expire.

-The REDEM Steering Committee gave a favourable answer to the CALIPSO mission 2 years extension (2012-2013).
-At the same time, a senior review process is on going on NASA side and an answer will be given by the end of August, 2011 about the CALIPSO mission extension.
-On CNES side, a new position of the LOS bureau is expected to ratify this extension.
+The REDEM Steering Committee gave the go-ahead for a two-year extension to the CALIPSO mission (2012-2013).
+At the same time, a senior review process is ongoing at NASA and will respond by the end of August about this extension.
+On the CNES side, a new ruling from the FSOA bureau is expected to ratify this extension.

-End 2010, the scientific community asked for a 2 years extension of CALIPSO mission.
-CNES instructed this request and presented the results during the REDEM on April 4, 2011.
-Since the application of the "Loi d'Opérations Spatiales" (LOS: Space Operations Law) in December 2010, a mission exploitation extension must respect as much as possible the criteria defined by the new law and the advices emitted by the LOS bureau.
+End 2010, the scientific community asked for a two-year extension of the CALIPSO mission.
+CNES processed this request and presented the results at the REDEM on 4 April.
+Since the French Space Operations Act (FSOA), or "Loi d'Opérations Spatiales" (LOS)), came into effect in December 2010, mission extensions must comply as far as possible with the criteria set out in the new act and with rulings from the FSOA bureau.

 2010 Events